BigDataBoutique/presto-cloud-deploy/README.md

 Create images with Packer (see `packer` folder in this repo), and then go into the terraform folder and run `terraform init`.
 See README files in each respective folder for more detailed instructions.

-We recommend using `tfvars` file for all variables and configurations, see https://www.terraform.io/intro/getting-started/variables.html#from-a-file for more details.

 Once you run `terraform apply` on any of the terraform folders in this repo, a file `terraform.tfstate` will be created.
 This file contains the mapping between your cloud elements to the terraform configuration.
 Make sure to keep this file safe.

 See [this guide](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa#.fbb2nalw6) for a discussion on `tfstate` management and locking between team members.
 We highly recommend using dedicated backends for real-world clusters to avoid state loss.